 Sometimes we might have to block an open banking provider's or third-party provider's access to your account (for example, if we're concerned about fraud, if they don't have the authorisation they need or if there are legal or regulatory reasons for doing so).
-If we do this, we'll try to let you know beforehand or as soon as possible afterwards.
-We'll do this through the Revolut app or by email, unless it would be unlawful to do so or there are valid security reasons why we can't.
+If we do this, we'll try to let you know beforehand or as soon as possible afterwards, unless it would be unlawful to do so or there are valid security reasons why we can't.
 We'll also unblock the third-party provider as soon as the reasons for denying them access no longer exist.

 You also have the right to block an open banking provider's or third-party provider's access to your Revolut account.
-You should contact us if you think one is acting without your consent.
+You should contact us if you think a provider is acting without your consent.

-When you use an open banking provider or a third-party provider, you authorise them and give consent to them to have access to your Revolut account information or make payments from your Revolut account on your behalf.
+When you use an open banking provider or a third-party provider, you authorise them and consent to them accessing your Revolut account information or making payments from your Revolut account on your behalf.

-Using the Revolut app to access accounts with other providers:
+Using the Revolut app to access accounts with other providers